 - Check with whoever's in charge of the space before sitting down at a table.
 There is no Open Gaming area and definitely no unallocated space.
-It's no fun if the space is scheduled for something else and you have to move in the middle of your game.
+It's no fun if the space you sit down in is scheduled for something else and you have to move in the middle of your game.

 - Campsite Rule: Restore the tables and chairs to how they were arranged when you arrived.
-Clear the table and throw out your trash.
+Clear the table, and throw out your table's trash.

 I bought the wrong event ticket or an event ticket that I no longer need.
 How can I cancel it?
 How can I get a refund?

 While pre-registration is open, all ticket cancellations and refund requests must be sent to Gaming Registration

 ).
 Please include the event, number of tickets, and other relevant information.
 After pre-registration closes, all changes and refunds must be performed on-site.

 I pre-registered for events, but I want to pay at the show rather than beforehand.
 Can I do this?